-Vitamin B12 is associated with a substance called Intrinsic Factor to perform useful tasks for maintaining good health of the human body.
+Vitamin B12 is associated with a substance called Intrinsic Factor (IF) to perform useful tasks for maintaining the good health of the human body.
 It is one of the essential components for taking good care of red blood cells, nerve cells, and other essential entities in the body.

 Cell Repair & Maintenance

 The factsheet on vitamin B12 by the National Institutes of Health state that important functions like formation, repair, and maintenance of red blood cells are largely dependent upon vitamin B12.
 Also, nerve cells are taken care of by the presence of this vitamin in the human body.
 This further helps in maintaining a strong nervous system.

 It is an important element for the regular formation of DNA in the human body.
 This is performed during cell division and this vitamin is one of the most significant participants in this process.
 According to a 2015 report in the Revista Médica Del Hospital General De México Journal, a lack of vitamin B12 in the human body causes abnormal cell formations known as megaloblasts.
 This may further result in the occurrence of anemia in the human body.
 Thus, it is advised to include vitamin B12 rich foods in your diet, else vitamin B12 pills or its supplements also serve as a good alternative.

 A Harvard Medical School article states that it is important to consume vitamin B12 pills or supplements for relieving the body from fatigue and weakness.
 This vitamin has the potential for improving the overall stamina of the human body to withstand heavy work pressure.

 Vitamin B12 is considered an important health component for treating the severe problem of sickle cell anemia.
 It is expected to do so by saving the patient’s body from endothelial damage.